- What is sales content?

 - Focus on delivering small chunks of learning, called microlearning that is easy to consume and understand.

 - Make it easy to access based upon need.
-If the training is related to using the cash register in a retail store, ensure sellers can bring it up on their mobiles phones while at the register to refresh their memories.
+If the training is related to using the cash register in a retail store, ensure sellers can bring it up on their mobile phones while at the register to refresh their memories.

 - Reinforcement is king.
 The Ebbinghaus forgetting curve of human learning will destroy the impact of your efforts without proper reinforcement.
+Use The Surrounded Learner Technique to overcome this challenge.

 Before buying almost anything, people want social proof that they are making a good decision.